-The Prospect Generator Challenge is a “Sharks Tank” style live event to be held during the Prospectors and Developers Association of Canada (PDAC) Convention.
-The goal is to get students and early-career geoscientists excited about the mineral exploration industry, to create jobs for students and early-career geoscientists in this sector, and to educate the general public about how this industry is evolving and improving.
-This Challenge is a catalyst to springboard the mineral exploration industry into a generation of renewed growth by bridging the gap between academia and industry, and by nurturing socially conscious entrepreneurs who want their mineral projects to have a sustainable benefit for all stake holders.
+The Prospect Generation Challenge is a “Dragon’s Den” style event that will be held during the Prospectors & Developers Association of Canada (PDAC) 2020 Convention in Toronto, on Saturday February 29.
+The goal of this event is to excite students and early-career geoscientists about the mineral exploration industry, to create jobs for students and early-career geoscientists in this sector, and educate the public about how this industry is evolving and improving.
+The Challenge is a catalyst to springboard the mineral exploration industry into a generation of renewed growth by bridging the gap between academia and industry, and by nurturing socially conscious entrepreneurs who want their mineral projects to have a sustainable benefit for all stakeholders.

-Cash prizes (Canadian Dollars) will be awarded to the top 3 teams:
+Cash prizes (Amounts TBD in Canadian dollars) will be awarded to the top teams.

 Finalists proposed project sites on open ground may be staked by Next Gen Geo, in which case the team involved with the proposal will be awarded 25% of the first tranche of any cash payment received if the property is optioned within 2 years.
 Finalists who have staked their project sites will have the opportunity to negotiate with Next Gen Geo and other investors for potential investment.
 See Rules for full terms and conditions.

 The Challenge will teach participants about how to generate and evaluate mineral exploration targets and how to pitch their exploration ideas to investors.
 Participants will learn to interpret different types of geoscience data, they will deepen their understanding of various mineral deposit models, they will gain a practical understanding of government mineral claim systems, and will get an introductory understanding of mining deal terms.
-Those teams who make it to the finals will be provided with support and guidance in how to apply for various grants and other sources of money to fund exploration in Canada.
+Those teams who make it to the finals will be provided with support and guidance on how to apply for various grants and other sources of funding for exploration in Canada.

 Example Pitch Video